wp-plugins/php-event-calendar/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Fixed a bug that causes missing database tables during upgrade.
+* Set lightbox z-index to higher number so it appears on top of dimmed overlay
+* Upcoming events widget (premium add-on only)

 = 1.4 =
 * Default view type is now available in Calendar settings dialog!
 * Event image upload no longer displays broken image in preview